Diamondbacks vs. Cubs Player Props Betting Odds

 Hoerner Stats

-- Hoerner brings a two-game streak with at least one hit into this one.
-During his last five outings he is hitting .273 with a double and a walk.
+- Hoerner heads into this game looking to extend his three-game hit streak.
+In his last five games he is batting .318 with two doubles and a walk.

 Hoerner Recent Games